shameem17/iOS-Learning/optional.md

 print(message) //will be a cause of errer because message is not initialized
 ```

 There in most senarios we don't know if the variable will hold a value or not.
 If we fetch data from remote backend (i.e: API), for example, we don't know whether we are going to receive a valid response until the network request has completed.
-In such scenarios, we need the ablity to represent a different state, the absence of a value.
+In such scenarios, we need the ability to represent a different state, the absence of a value.
 And that is the concept of optionals.

 > **Benefits <br>
 >Optional helps to prevent runtime error
 >

-In the previous code snipt, we don't assign a value to the variable ```message``` which caused a error.
+In the previous code snippet, we didn't assign a value to the variable ```message``` which caused an error.
 We can declare the ```message``` variable as an optional variable such that it may or may not have a value.

 ```swift
 var message: String? //optional variable